Dynamical Pair Production at Sub-Barrier Energies for Light Nuclei: Abstract

 \section{Abstract}

-In the collision of two heavy ions the strong repulsion coming from the Coulomb field is enough to produce $e^+e^-$ pair(s) from vacuum fluctuations.
+In the collision of two heavy ions, the strong repulsion coming from the Coulomb field is enough to produce $e^+e^-$ pair(s) from vacuum fluctuations.
 The energy is provided by the kinetic energy of the ions and the Coulomb interaction at the production point.
-If, for instance the electron is located at the center of mass (C.M.) of the two ions moving along the $z$-axis, and the positron at a distance $x$ from the electron (fig.1), the ions can be accelerated towards each other since the Coulomb barrier is lowered by the presence of the electron.
-This screening may result in an increase of the fusion probability of light ions above the adiabatic limit.
+If, for instance, the electron is located at the center of mass (C.M.) of the two ions moving along the \emph{z}-axis, and the positron is at a distance \emph{x} from the electron, the ions can be accelerated towards each other since the Coulomb barrier is lowered by the presence of the electron.
+This screening results in an increase in the kinetic energy of the colliding ions and may result in an increase in the fusion probability of light ions above the adiabatic limit.